okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/submission2-specific/saml2/submit.md

     After the variable is created, you can click the pencil icon to make changes to the details, the clipboard icon to copy the **Variable Name** to your local clipboard, or the "X" icon to remove the variable entirely.

-  * **Construct your dynamic ACS URL by copying the variables above and pasting them where applicable** &mdash; Provide your complete Assertion Consumer Service (ACS) URL endpoint where Okta will post SAML responses for your app integration.
+  * **Construct your dynamic ACS URL by copying the variables above and pasting them where applicable** &mdash; Provide your complete Assertion Consumer Service (ACS) URL endpoint where Okta posts SAML responses for your app integration.

     If you're using a per tenant design, include the variable names that you created.
 For example:
     * https://`${app.variableName}`.okta.com